MicroEJ/docs/ApplicationDeveloperGuide/eventQueue.rst

 .. note::

-   Events can not be sent from the Interrupt Handler unless the VEE Port implementation allows it.
+   To support sending events from the Interrupt Handler, the VEE Port must provide a compatible implementation.

 Event format
 ------------